 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

 Origins Centre is one of the best museums in South Africa.
 It is dedicated to showing the visitors, the history of modern humankind, especially the races of southern Africa.
 The collections hosted in this museum are a vast array of paleoanthropological, archaeological and genetic materials and samples recording the origins, evolution, and development of humans and the very mankind.

 Location: Yale Road &, Enoch Sontonga Ave, Johannesburg, 2050, South Africa.

 Entry Fee: Adults – INR 390 | Children – INR 200

 8. South African Jewish Museum

-Housed in South Africa’s very first synagogue or place worship (the Old Shul) and was built in the year 1863 which has now established itself as a landmark of Cape Town.
-The visitors get the chance to see the variant exhibits which tells the story of the South African jews who helped in establishing and build the major urban settlements in the country.
+Housed in South Africa’s very first synagogue or place worship (the Old Shul) this is one of the most popular heritage museums in South Africa.
+It was built in the year 1863 which has now established itself as a landmark of Cape Town.
+The visitors get the chance to see the variant exhibits which tells the story of the South African Jews who helped in establishing and building the major urban settlements in the country.